 Top 10 largest UK companies by market cap

 The health and size of the UK economy offers plenty of opportunities for traders.
-Discover the 10 largest companies in the UK and find out how you can take advantage of share price movements with IG.
+Discover the 10 companies with the largest market capitalisations in the UK and find out how you can trade share price movements with IG.

 What are the biggest UK companies by market capitalisation?

-The list of the biggest companies in the UK gives insight into the makeup of the UK’s economy, which is the seventh largest economy in the world.
+The list of the biggest companies in the UK gives insight into the make-up of the UK’s economy, which is the fifth largest economy in the world.
 Many of the largest companies by market cap are also major components of the FTSE 100.
 With IG, you can gain access to the biggest companies in the UK by trading or investing in their shares.

 |Share price movement